sanotto/atk-howto/working_with_data.md

 * limit      : Allow to set a limit and an offset clause to the query.

 There are more, take a peek to the source code.
-By the way, you can recover data from other node to, using:
+By the way, you can recover data from other nodes too, using:

 ```php